 In 1962, the bowling balls that most bowlers used were black in color and made of hard rubber.
 As time passed, the balls started to change to soft rubber, plastic, urethane, reactive resin urethane, and now are mostly particle coverstock balls.

 Just as the bowling balls changed, so did the scoring.
 It went from paper and pencil to telescorers (wax pencil and clear plastic score sheets), to the first automatic scoring system in 1977.
 In October 1984, Brunswick As-80 Automatic Scoring was installed.
 During the summer of 2009, 42″ LCD Flat Panel TV’s were installed for the overhead monitors on each lane.
 These screens, from Quibica/AMF Scoring, contain vibrant colors and amazing graphics.

 Over the years, the Tangerine Bowl has hosted three Illinois Women’s Bowling Association State Tournaments (1974, 1999, and 2009).
 The have also hosted two Illinois Youth Association State Tournaments (1988 and 2003).
 In 1976, the Illinois Moose State Tournament Doubles and Singles was held at the facility.
 George Billings, Jr. bowled the very first 300 game ever bowled at the Tangerine Bowl.
-He received $300.00 and the big trophy that used to sit on the main counter.
+He received $300.00 and a giant trophy.